Investment Committee outlook

 Commodity pricing is notoriously volatile and difficult to predict over the shorter term, which is naturally reflected in the volatile prices for commodity-exposed companies.

-Years of significant capital investment during the commodity boom of the 2000’s has led to supply catching up with demand across the commodity spectrum – despite some more recent price movements suggesting otherwise following increased demand and some supply disruptions impacting commodity markets.
-Over the medium-to-long term we believe the recent rally in key industrial commodities will likely be proven unsustainable.
+Years of significant capital investment during the commodity boom of the 2000’s has led to supply catching up with demand across the commodity spectrum.

-While demand for commodities should remain solid – underpinned by continued growth across many emerging and developed markets – factors such as continued supply growth, ongoing developments in competing technologies and price movements that have been driven by speculation rather than fundamentals, lead us to believe that long-term equilibrium pricing for many commodities will be below current price levels.
+While demand for commodities should remain solid – underpinned by continued growth across many emerging and developed markets, geopolitical tension and fears of a global trade war – factors such as continued supply growth, ongoing developments in competing technologies and price movements that have been driven by speculation rather than fundamentals, lead us to believe that long-term equilibrium pricing for many commodities may be below current price levels.

 Property assets, particularly assets in globally significant cities, are an important diversification element in portfolios.
-We remain cautious on Australian residential property values (noting granularity is important and the market is not homogenous) but continue to believe Australian commercial property represents an attractive investment to generate income and longer-term capital growth.
+We remain cautious on Australian residential property values, noting the recent softening in the Sydney and Melbourne markets and that granularity remains important, but continue to believe Australian commercial property represents an attractive investment to generate income and longer-term capital growth.